project-nv/night-vision/docs/docs/guide/data-struct/overlay-object.md

 - **Type:** `number`
 - **Default** `-1` for regular overlay, `0` for the main overlay

-**zIndex** determines an order in which overlays are rendered.
+**zIndex** (z-index) determines an order in which overlays are rendered.
 The bigger the number is, the higher the overlay's layer is placed.
 For example, `Grid` layer has zIndex of `-1000000`, `Crosshair` instead, has value of `1000000`.